Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

 Of course, there’s a lot more than just the flooring to consider in order to ensure that your basement remodel will be the warm, inviting, usable space you want.
 But once you have done all the prep work, the decisions regarding the best basement floor idea for your home become fairly clear.

 If you are concerned about moisture levels, ceramic tile is a good option but can be a bit cool underfoot.
-To combat this you can also use floating luxury vinyl tiles (LVT) that are available in a range of authentic designs including perfectly realistic wood-look and stone-look; just like ceramic tiles, LVT is highly resistant to warping.
+To combat this you can also use floating basement floor of luxury vinyl tiles (LVT) or planks (LVP) that are available in a range of authentic designs including perfectly realistic wood-look and stone-look; just like ceramic tiles, vinyl is highly resistant to warping.
 Another option for damp prone spaces is to use cement or concrete floors, which can be stained to a glossy, up-market finish.

 If damp and moisture is not a problem in your basement at all, then the world is your oyster – in flooring terms – and you can chose anything from real hardwood, to luxurious carpeting and anything in between!
 As with any other room in your home, the choice of flooring you use can really complement and tie together whatever décor design ideas you have, so below we’ve collected some fantastically inspiring basement flooring ideas to get you going.